 Yet, on May 18, 1860, he was chosen as the Republican Party's candidate for the Presidency.
-In a few short months he had been propelled from a relative unknown to winning the Republican Nomination.
+In a few short months he had risen from a relative unknown to winning the Republican Nomination.

-The Cooper Union Address delivered in New York City on February 27, 1860, propelled Abraham Lincoln to the 1860 Republican Nomination.
+The Cooper Union Address, delivered in New York City on February 27, 1860, helped to propel Abraham Lincoln to the 1860 Republican Nomination.